 3. Handling settlements

 In payments, settlement refers to the process of transaction funds being transferred from the buyer’s account to the seller’s account.
-It comes after authorization and clearing processes are completed.
+It comes after the authorization and clearing processes are completed.

 So, instead of managing multiple formats and procedures for different gateways or providers, companies can follow a single, streamlined settlement process.